aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine.
+- New deployments to existing organizations with more than 20 accounts will fail on SSM document sharing as we fail to paginate the API call.
+Remove the SSM remediation documents from all of the OU's, i.e. `"documents": []` and set `"remediation": false` on the 4 config rules in global-options.
+Will be resolved in v1.3.1.
+Adding a new SSM document to the config file which results in it being shared to more than 20 accounts will also fail.
+Assuming no OU has more than 20 accounts, customers can deploy the SSM document one OU at a time to work around this issue.

 Issues in Older Releases: